 Directions to the Celery Fields

 From I-75 take Exit 210, Fruitville Road east.
 Make right at Coburn Road light and follow road as it curves past the Fruitville Library.
 The Celery Fields will be on your left; Ackerman Lake will be on your right.
-To get to the gazebo, proceed about 1 mile south from Ackerman Lake and make a left onto Palmer Boulevard.
-After about 1 mile, make a left into the small parking lot near the gazebo.
-Depending on construction, the County may have some roads or areas posted with no parking, but you should always be able to find a spot somewhere in the area.
+To get to the parking lot, proceed about .5 mile south from Ackerman Lake and make a left onto Palmer Boulevard.
+After about .3 mile, make a left into the parking lot, which also has public restrooms.